 The overlay district will require the redevelopment of 1 and 3 Mercedes to include a public space component, which will enhance the Borough of Montvale's park system.
 This area will be open to the public.
+The overlay district also contemplates using a portion of 1 Glenview Road for parks and open space.
 Furthermore, the overlay district provides the opportunity for new shops and services to be built that can serve the shopping and personal service needs of Montvale's residents.